-You can see it in the screenshot that the words used on their landing page are quantifiable and ignite questions in the reader’s mind.
+You can see in the screenshot that the words used on their landing page are quantifiable and ignite questions in the reader’s mind.
 And, to unveil the details, the users are invited to learn more via a call to action.

 If you own a renowned brand, you don’t need to splash unnecessary information on your website.
 People already know you and your specialties.
-So be direct, swab away all the explanation and directly introduce your user to your offer.
+So be direct, swab away all the explanations, and directly introduce your user to your offer.

 Square, a credit card processing tool, aces the use of CTA by direct targeting.
 Check out their landing page in the screenshot below.

 On their website, they have taken advantage of the fact that people are already acquainted with them.
-Look at how sleekly they have made the use of CTAs.
+Look at how sleekly they have made use of CTAs.

 People know their business and visit the website to sign up.
 And there it is, right in front of their eyes, they don’t have to search for it.
 The effective targeting and agile placement bring in the exact audience that Square hopes to convert.